Indianapolis Drug Crimes Lawyer

 - Committing drug offenses within 1,000 feet of a school or youth program, leading to enhanced charges.

-- Involvement of minors during the commission of a drug crime, which can result in more severe penalties.
+- Involvement of minors during the commission of a drug crime can result in more severe penalties.

 - Repeat offenses, where prior convictions can elevate penalties from misdemeanors to felonies.